david-fong/capswalk/dev-guide.md

     - Instead of the file protocol, load the site at localhost.
 1. Notes on repairing git worktrees used for deployment:
     - Avoid commands that would delete either of the file `dist/.git` or `dist/client/.git`.
-    - If you accidentally delete them, recreate them with the contents `gitdir: ../../.git/worktrees/client` and `gitdir: ../.git/worktrees/client` respectively.
+    - If you accidentally delete them, just rerun `npm run devinit`, which recreates them with the contents `gitdir: ../.git/worktrees/dist` and `gitdir: ../../.git/worktrees/client` respectively.

 ## Release Procedure